WHAT IS "PROMISE?"

 Ellen G. White also supports the idea that tithes and offerings are under the same system, and that this system includes the concept of giving a proportion of the income.
 In a quotation previously cited in this article, she says: “In the Bible system [singular word] of tithes and offerings [both under the same system] the amounts paid by different persons will of course vary greatly, since they are proportioned to the income.”2

-One of the reasons for giving regular offerings under the percentage-based system is that it recognizes God as the Initiator of the giving process.
+One of the reasons for giving regular offerings under the percentage-based system this system presupposes the recognition of God as the Initiator of the giving process.
 It is necessary for the worshiper to recognize and measure a blessing before calculating the percentage of it to be given.
 Therefore, the human act never precedes God’s giving.
-What Rodriguez says about the tithe may well be applied to Promise: “It is always a response and never a prelude.”4
+What Rodriguez says about the tithe may well be applied also to the Promise offering: “It is always a response and never a prelude.”4

 Another reason why we should give offerings regularly and systematically is that “selfishness is the strongest and most general of human impulses.”5 “Therefore,” says Ellen G. White, “in our labors and gifts for God’s cause, it is unsafe to be controlled by feeling or impulse.”6 For that reason, she also warns that “to give or to labor when our sympathies are moved, and to withhold our gifts or service when the emotions are not stirred, is an unwise and dangerous course.”
 God’s messenger ends that paragraph by saying that “Christians should act from fixed principle, following the Saviour’s example of self-denial and self-sacrifice.”7